open-component-model/ocm/docs/ocm/model.md

   to be unique in the context of the list of elements.
   It basically also expresses the meaning or purpose of the element in the context of the component version.
-But it might be the case, that multiple elements should be used for the same purpose.
+But it might be the case that multiple elements should be used for the same purpose.
 For example, a component version is used to describe multiple versions of an artefact, which should be selected for different environment versions for deployment.
   Then, they could share the same name, to be able to easily find all those elements.
-In such a case the name is not sufficient for uniquely identity a dedicated element.
+In such a case the name is not sufficient to uniquely identify a dedicated element.

 - **`version`** (optional) *string*